 Thank You For Purchasing Player Evaluation Manager LITE

-Sorry, trouble retrieving payment receipt.
+Sorry, trouble retrieving order receipt.

 After you have purchased the app you own the app.
 You setup, create, run, and save as many evaluations as you’d like to.
 If you need assistance setting up or creating an evaluation, feel free to contact us for help.